Shared Responsibility Model Cloud Audit Academy Protect against ransomware Provable Security Zero Trust

 The UK has left the EU ("Brexit").
 We don't expect Brexit to impact our customers' use of AWS or cause any interruption to our supply of services.

 Transfers from the UK to the EEA.
-The UK has, on a transitional basis, deemed the EEA to be adequate for personal data flows from the UK.
-This is relevant for customers wishing to transfer personal data from the UK to the EEA (including to our AWS Frankfurt, Ireland, Madrid, Milan, Paris and Stockholm Regions).
+The UK Government formally confirmed in the UK Data Protection Act 2018 that the EEA is adequate for personal data flows from the UK without the need for additional safeguards, including SCCs.
+This is relevant for customers wishing to transfer personal data from the UK to the EEA (including to our AWS Frankfurt, Ireland, Milan, Paris and Stockholm Regions).

-You can read the UK Government’s guidance on data flows between the EEA and the UK here.
+You can read the UK Government’s guidance on data flows between the UK and the EEA here.

 If you have any further questions about using AWS after Brexit, please Contact Us.